Full-time Undergraduate Student Fees and Grant Info

 Tuition Fee and Student Contribution:

-- Any outstanding Semester 1 fees will incur a 10% late payment fee.
+- Any outstanding Semester 1 fees will incur a 10% late payment fee after the due date.

 Refunds of Fees paid

-Students who officially withdraw from their course before 31st October will be refunded their fees less a 15% administrative charge.
+Students who officially withdraw from their course before 31st October (Semester 1) and before February 28th (Semester 2) will be refunded their semester fees less a 15% administrative charge.

-NB: Students must complete an official Withdrawal Form and return it to the CIT Admissions office by October 31st in order to be eligible for a refund.
-Students must also complete a Refund Form and return it to the CIT Student Fees and Grants office.
+NB: Students must complete an official Withdrawal Form and return it to the CIT Admissions office by 31st October (Semester 1) or 28th February (Semester 2) in order to be eligible for a refund.

 For eligible students, the grant is there to help with the various costs of participating in higher education.
 Students on part-time courses, access or foundation courses (in higher education institutions) and short courses are not eligible to apply for a student grant.